-2016 BIENNIAL REVIEW
+2022 BIENNIAL REVIEW

-October 5, 2016
+October 14, 2022

-New Mexico Department of Game and Fish Wildlife Management and Fisheries Management Divisions 2016 Biennial Review and Recommendations Authority: Wildlife Conservation Act (17-2-37 through 17-2-46 NMSA 1978)
+New Mexico Department of Game and Fish Wildlife Management and Fisheries Management Divisions 2022 Biennial Review and Recommendations Authority: Wildlife Conservation Act (17-2-37 through 17-2-46 NMSA 1978)

 EXECUTIVE SUMMARY: Species or subspecies of mammals, birds, reptiles, amphibians, fishes, mollusks, and crustaceans native to New Mexico may be listed as threatened or endangered under the Wildlife Conservation Act (WCA).
-A total of 118 species and subspecies were included on the 2014 list of threatened and endangered New Mexico wildlife, the list comprising 2 crustaceans, 25 mollusks, 24 fishes, 6 amphibians, 15 reptiles, 32 birds and 14 mammals (Tables 1, 2).
-The 2014 Biennial Review was approved by the New Mexico State Game Commission at its 28 August 2014 meeting.
+A total of 116 species and subspecies are included on the 2022 list of threatened and endangered New Mexico wildlife, the list comprising 2 crustaceans, 25 mollusks, 22 fishes, 6 amphibians, 15 reptiles, 32 birds, and 14 mammals (Tables 1 & 2).

-A species is categorized as endangered if it is in jeopardy of extinction or extirpation from the state; a species is considered threatened if it is likely to become endangered within the foreseeable future throughout all or a significant portion of its range in New Mexico.
-During the Biennial Review open comment period, listed species may be upgraded from threatened to endangered, or downgraded from endangered to threatened on the basis of new data, reviews, and other information regarding the biological and ecological status of the species.
-Upgrading from threatened to endangered confers no regulatory authority to the New Mexico Department of Game and Fish (NMDGF) over the habitat of these species.
-However, NMDGF believes that a state-endangered status emphasizes the importance of, and the potential for, state-level management to support the long-term persistence of otherwise imperiled native wildlife.
+Under the WCA, a species or subspecies is categorized as endangered if it is in jeopardy of extinction or extirpation from the state, and is considered threatened if it is likely to become endangered within the foreseeable future throughout all or a significant portion of its range in New Mexico.
+During Biennial Review open comment periods, listed taxa may be upgraded from threatened to endangered, or downgraded from endangered to threatened on the basis of new data, reviews, and other information regarding the biological and ecological status of the species.
 Investigations in support of new listings or removals from the list (delistings) can be undertaken at any time, but require additional statutory procedures that are outside the scope of the Biennial Review process.